-Access the full report from the Department of Health’s South Dakota Vital Statistics Report
+Access the full report from the Department of Health’s South Dakota Vital Statistics Report.

 The YRBS (Youth Risk Behavior Survey) is a questionnaire that assesses priority health-risk behaviors among youth across the United States.
 A random sample of approximately 1,800 South Dakota students in grades 9-12 completes the survey every two years.
 All public, private, and Bureau of Indian Education (BIE) schools in South Dakota containing any students in grades 9, 10, 11, or 12 are eligible to be selected to participate in the survey.
 This information can be used to determine risk level as well as assisting in the development of resources and planning successful interventions to positively impact the behavior of South Dakota youth.
+South Dakota YRBS Data

-The latest data available from the American Association of Suicidology reports 39,518 suicide deaths in the U.S. in 2011.
+The latest data available from the American Association of Suicidology reports 44,965 suicide deaths in the U.S. in 2016.
 Suicide remains the tenth leading cause of death overall in the U.S. and is the second leading cause of death for youth in the U.S.